manavspg2/Youtube-Spam-Detector/README.md

 4) Eminem
 5) Shakira

  The data was pre-processed using a text classifier.
 Naive Bayes classfier algorithm was used in the main application along with flask framework.
-The framework used was flask as   it more flexible to use in such applications.
+The framework used was flask as   it more flexible in use for small-scale applications.